 Planning.
 Throughout the years, agencies have faced various planning requirements through ever-evolving regulations, policies, and guidance.
 Within this changing landscape, the greatest task is ensuring that these requirements are both designed by policymakers and executed by agencies to provide value to the projects, goals, and missions they are intended to support.
 While great strides have been made, at least 8 (or 33% of) agencies continued to experience shortcomings in planning practices related to managing the workforce.
 The majority of needs and issues were expressed within discussions pertaining to general agency management functions such as finance, IT security, acquisitions, asset visibility, performance, and human capital.
 Specifically, agencies needed to work on:

 Expanding workforce and human capital planning.
 In recognizing the critical role of employees in achieving agency goals, there was a desire for more workforce and human capital planning.
 Agencies also acknowledged the need for including human capital information within plans outlining general agency strategies.
-More-often-than-not, agencies were engaging in activities to develop new workforce, succession, or human capital operating plans or to include human capital information within other agency plans.
+More often than not, agencies were engaging in activities to develop new workforce, succession, or human capital operating plans or to include human capital information within other agency plans.

 Improving the development and execution of existing plans.
 Where plans already existed, there were specific concerns around the content and execution of plans.
 Most commonly cited was the ability to truly identify workforce needs and align funding and investments accordingly.
 Other issues included failing to address plan elements, determining component-level implementation, establishing outcome-oriented performance metrics, and ensuring plans are kept up-to-date.